Add

 • Features: Use of a modified template, little customization, a few articles and basic pages.

-Customized blog with a fully personalized design
+Custom blog with a fully tailored design

 • Estimated cost: Between €2,000 and €5,000